qh08/player-unknowns-dashboard/README.md

 # player-unknowns-dashboard
-a dashboard of pugb data
+a dashboard of pubg data